Naviee/c4d_bitmapbutton/README.md

 There is only class: **DialogBitmapButton**

-Basically all you need to do is construct it with an element ID and call the 3 public functions:
+Basically all you need to do is construct it with an element ID and call the 4 public functions:
 * DialogBitmapButton::AddToLayout
+* DialogBitmapButton::HandleInitValues
 * DialogBitmapButton::HandleMessage
 * DialogBitmapButton::HandleCommand